Architecture

 cryptsetupwhen accessed

-The credential is stored in your local config.json but never on the server.
+The credential is stored in your config file but never on the server.
 Without the credential, the repository data cannot be read.
 When autostart is enabled, a secondary LUKS keyfile is stored on the server to allow automatic mounting on boot.

 Configuration Structure